nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :exclamation: **Caution:**<br>

-- If there are other parameters/words after `sview` instead of `v` or `h`, ProfNUS will report an error.
+- If there are other parameters/words after `tview` instead of `v` or `h`, ProfNUS will report an error.

 </div>